VIDEO: Protesters calling for gyms to reopen do squats, push-ups outside Clearwater courthouse

 A group of 20 to 30 people gathered outside the Pinellas County Courthouse in Clearwater on Monday morning to protest that, calling for gyms to reopen now so employees can get back to work and customers can return.

-The protesters held signs and waved flags outside the courthouse.
-At a few points, the protesters hit the sidewalk pavement to do push-ups and squats.
+The protesters held signs and waved flags outside the courthouse during the demonstration.
+They did not appear to be wearing masks or practicing social distancing.

+During the protest, the group hit the sidewalk pavement a few times to do push-ups and squats.

 According to Gov. Ron DeSantis’ current plan, gyms will be allowed to reopen in Phase Two but will be limited to 75 percent capacity.
 They will also have to adhere to strict protocols when it comes to social distancing and sanitation.